Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_location.rst

 from its root.

-It is interesting to note that even though the constraint limits the visual and rendered location of its owner, its owner's data block still allows (by default) the object or bone to have coordinates outside the minimum and maximum ranges.
+It is interesting to note that even though the constraint limits the visual and rendered location of its owner, its owner's data-block still allows (by default) the object or bone to have coordinates outside the minimum and maximum ranges.
 This can be seen in its *Transform Properties* panel :kbd:`N`.
 When an owner is grabbed and attempted to be moved outside the limit boundaries,